-- Publishing a spreadsheet report to a BIRT iServer System
+- Publishing a spreadsheet report to a BIRT iServer System - Configuring a data source for a production environment

-- Preparing to publish a report

-- Creating a BIRT iServer profile

-- Publishing a report

-- Naming a report

 Publishing a spreadsheet report to a BIRT iServer System

 When you publish a spreadsheet report, you store a copy of the report executable file on a server to make the report available to other users.
 To publish an Actuate report, you use Actuate BIRT iServer or BIRT Deployment Kit.
 Publishing to BIRT Deployment Kit requires copying files to the file system that BIRT Deployment Kit accesses.
 A report user locates and views a report using Information Console.